20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 7. You’ll smell the garlic becoming fragrant

-Making the Roux:
+Making the Roux (Thickener):

 1. Sprinkle flour evenly over vegetables

-2. Keep stirring continuously
+2. Keep stirring continuously with wooden spoon

-4. Mixture will look paste-like
+4. The mixture will look paste-like and slightly golden

-3. Build the Soup (10 minutes)
+3. Build the Soup (8 minutes)

 Adding Liquids: